Arthur Conan Doyle: Death

 Doyle was found clutching his chest in the hall of Windlesham Manor, his house in Crowborough, Sussex, on 7 July 1930.
 He died of a heart attack at the age of 71.
 His last words were directed toward his wife: "You are wonderful."

 At the time of his death, there was some controversy concerning his burial place, as he was avowedly not a Christian, considering himself a Spiritualist.
 He was first buried on 11 July 1930 in Windlesham rose garden.
+In his will, he bequeathed £250 per year to Alfred Wood, who had served as his private secretary since 1897.

 He was later reinterred together with his wife in Minstead churchyard in the New Forest, Hampshire.

+The epitaph on his gravestone in the churchyard reads, in part: "Steel true / Blade straight / Arthur Conan Doyle / Knight / Patriot, physician and man of letters".

 Carved wooden tablets to his memory and to the memory of his wife, originally from the church at Minstead, are on display as part of a Sherlock Holmes exhibition at Portsmouth Museum.
-The epitaph on his gravestone in the churchyard reads, in part: "Steel true/Blade straight/Arthur Conan Doyle/Knight/Patriot, Physician and man of letters".

 A statue honours Doyle at Crowborough Cross in Crowborough, where he lived for 23 years.
 There is a statue of Sherlock Holmes in Picardy Place, Edinburgh, close to the house where Doyle was born.